Skip to main content

 Authorization: Bearer $PAM_API_KEY

 API keys are scoped to a client organization.
-Requests can only access campaigns, keys, and webhooks that belong to that organization.
+Requests can only access conversations, keys, and webhooks that belong to that organization.

 Creating Keys